ReproNim/module-reproducible-basics/_episodes/00-Overview.md

 feedback about defects you found in software you use, etc. All those topics seem independent but are also very much related, so it is likely that you might have some familiarity with all of them, or that you know just one of them well.
-If all topics are not familiar to you at all, this may take you a long time: for instance, 5 to 7 full days.
-If you are familiar, some of the information may be redundant and it may take you only a few hours to go through this material in detail.
+If you have no experience with any topic, this may take you a long time: for instance, 5 to 7 full days.
+If you are experienced, some of the information may be redundant and it may take you only a few hours to go through this material in detail.
 In each lesson, we provide an estimate for the time it would take to learn the lesson, assuming you have a basic understanding of the topic.